vinsonchuong/ava-patterns/README.md

 - `outputStream`: A `Readable` stream for both stdout and stderr.
 - `waitForOutput(pattern, timeout = 1000)`: Enables waiting for a given
   substring or regular expression to be output, for up to a given timeout.
+- `waitUntilExit()`: Returns a promise that will resolve with the exit code.
 - `childProcess`: The underlying instance of `ChildProcess`

-The returned object is also a `Promise` that when the process exits, resolves with an object containing `output` and the exit `code`.

 ```js
 import test from 'ava'